 Early and Forced Marriage: Although the law prohibits marriage of boys and girls under the age of 18, including forced marriage, the Ministry of Social Welfare, Gender, and Children's Affairs reported the practice of early and forced child marriages continued to be a problem, especially in rural areas.
 The International Center for Research on Women reported that 44 percent of girls in the country were married before 18 years of age, and 14 percent were wed before 14 years of age.
-On August 17, the Office of the First Lady launched the Campaign to End Child Marriage, with government agencies, religious and traditional leaders, and civil society organizations, which pledged support to eradicate early child marriage and punish those who perpetrated the practice.
 UNICEF supported the government in addressing child marriage at the local level through awareness raising and training of communities and stakeholders.
 Prevalence of early marriage was highest in the North.
+For additional information, see Appendix C.